-B. A lawyer legal call in call in service is maintained for any district which purchases errors and omissions from the Group.
+B. A legal call-in service is maintained for any district which purchases errors and omissions from the Group.
 These districts may discuss any situation where they intend to take any adverse action with regard to any employee and they will be advised with regard to any applicable state or federal laws.